joeattard/PremierLeaguePredictor/README.md

 Currently one other factor is used to decide the "team strength" for any given fixture and that is "form".
-"Form" is determined by taking into account previous results. eg. the more losses, the worse the form and therefore the worse the team strength to a limiting factorwhich is necessary so results don't exponentially decline or rise.
+"Form" is determined by taking into account previous results. eg. the more losses, the worse the form and therefore the worse the team strength to a limiting factor which is required so strength and therefore results do not exponentially decline or rise.

 In the future I will add another factor, the home advantage factor!!!